Cooch Behar: Civic administration

-Cooch Behar Municipality is responsible for the civic administration of the town.
+Cooch Behar Municipality is responsible for the civic administration of the town.The Cooch Behar Municipal Act of 1944 was the main law for the local government when Cooch Behar was an independent state.
+When Cooch Behar joined West Bengal in 1950, this old law was kept in place for a short time but slowly changed.
+The state government eventually created one main set of rules for all cities.
+The West Bengal Municipal Act, 1993, became the new, single law that replaced the 1944 Act.
+The area of the Cooch Behar Municipality (the town/headquarters) is approximately 8.29 sq km.
 The municipality consists of a board of councillors, elected from each of the 20 wards and a few members nominated by the state government.
 The board of councillors elects a chairman from among its elected members; the chairman is the executive head of the municipality.
 The All India Trinamool Congress controls the municipality.
 The state government looks after education, health, and tourism.

 The town is in the Cooch Behar constituency and elects one member to the Lok Sabha (the Lower House of the Indian Parliament).
 The town area is covered by one assembly constituency, Cooch Behar Dakshin, that elects one member to the Vidhan Sabha, which is the West Bengal state legislative assembly.
 Cooch Behar town comes under the jurisdiction of the district police (which is a part of the state police); the Superintendent of Police oversees security and matters about law and order.
 Cooch Behar is home to the District Court.